lowderchris/fluxon-mhd/doc/install-linux.md

 # Linux Installation Instructions

 These instructions were created by installing FLUX on two different linux servers running AlmaLinux.
 Please let us know if anything breaks!
+Extra troubleshooting steps are listed at the bottom.

 ## 1. Get Conda Environment Manager